Skip to content

 Minimise HTTP Requests

-Combine CSS and JavaScript files where possible.
+Combine CSS and JavaScript files where you can.
 Instead of loading five separate CSS files, combine them into one.

 Use CSS sprites for small icons and graphics.
-This technique combines multiple images into a single file, reducing requests.
+This combines several images into one file, which cuts requests.

-Remove unnecessary plugins and widgets, particularly for WordPress sites.
-That social media feed widget might look nice, but if it's adding 2 seconds to your load time, it's not worth it.
+Remove unnecessary plugins and widgets, especially on WordPress sites.
+That social media feed widget might look nice.
+If it adds 2 seconds to your load time, though, it's not worth it.

 Choose the Right Hosting Solution

 Your hosting provider plays a crucial role in site speed.
-Shared hosting might be budget-friendly, but it can leave your restaurant's booking system crawling during peak dinner reservation times.
+Shared hosting is budget-friendly, but it can leave your restaurant's booking system crawling during peak dinner reservation times.

 Consider upgrading to: